-General Electric’s CF6 has earned its reputation as the cornerstone turbofan engine for widebody aircraft, and Middle River Aircraft Systems provides the thrust reverser for numerous uses of this workhorse powerplant.
+General Electric’s CF6 has earned its reputation as the cornerstone turbofan engine for widebody aircraft, and Middle River Aerostructure Systems provides the thrust reverser for numerous uses of this workhorse powerplant.

 The MRAS-built cascade-type thrust reverser has a metallic inner-fixed structure and a composite translating sleeve.